gabe565/domain-watch/docs/domain-watch.md

 ### Options

 ```
-      --completion string        Output command-line completion code for the specified shell.
-Can be 'bash', 'zsh', 'fish', or 'powershell'.
+      --completion string        Generate the autocompletion script for the specified shell (one of bash, zsh, fish, powershell)
       --domains strings          List of domains to watch
   -e, --every duration           Enable cron mode and configure update interval
       --gotify-token string      Gotify app token